Zsh... oh my

 /server/www/website2/current/vendor

-and want to go from the first one to the second, all we need to do is type
+and want to go from the first one to the second,

-$ cd website1 website2 and we will move to the second directory!
+and we will move to the second directory!

 Awesome right?